MrBounty/PZ-UI_API/UI functions.md

-UI:addBorderToAllElements()       -- Add border to all elements of the ui UI:setTitle(string)               -- Add a title to the top bar of the UI UI:setKey(key)                    -- Key to toggle the UI
+UI:addBorderToAllElements()       -- Add border to all elements of the ui UI:setTitle(string)               -- Add a title to the top bar of the UI UI:setKey(key)                    -- Key to toggle the UI UI:setCollapse(boolean)           -- If the window can collapse, default false

 UI:setDefaultLineHeightPercent(h) -- Set default height of elements that follow this function (can be call at the beginning or in the middle of an UI)
 UI:setDefaultLineHeightPixel(h)